burzumishi/XCompWMaker/README.md

 Install latest version of __Window Maker__ (Window Manager).

-You can install it from your distro package manager or build it from this sources (recommended).
+You can install it from your distro package manager (recommended) or build it from this sources.

 ### Window Maker